Pixyz: a Python library for developing deep generative models: Summary and future work

-In this study, we proposed Pixyz as a library for implementing DGMs.
+In this paper, we proposed Pixyz as a library for implementing DGMs.
 Pixyz utilizes three APIs to deal with the features of recent DGMs: (1) DNNs are encapsulated by probability distributions, and (2) models are designed and learned based on the objective function.
-We have shown that these APIs can be used to implement complex DGMs concisely, and that they are also suitable for designing DGMs in terms of in terms of execution time.
+We have shown that these APIs can be used to implement DGMs concisely and intuitively, and that they are also suitable for designing DGMs in terms of execution time.
+In addition to the results presented in this paper, we have confirmed that DGMs learning complex environments, e.g., generative query networks~\cite{rezende2018generalized}, semi-supervised learning models using DGMs, e.g., M2 model~\cite{kingma2014semi}, other complex sequential DGMs can also be implemented and trained on Pixyz.

-However, some DGMs remain that Pixyz does not yet support, such as energy-based models~\cite{du2019implicit}, auto-regressive models~\cite{van2016pixel,oord2016wavenet}, score matching~\cite{song2019generative}, and diffusion models~\cite{ho2020denoising}.
-In addition, Pixyz does not sufficiently handle complex sequential models.
-Furthermore, although Pixyz is a library specialized for DGMs, it is inadequate when viewed as PPLs.
-For example, in sampling, only ancestral sampling from probabilistic models is supported, and Bayesian inference on parameter distributions, which is often used in Bayesian neural networks, is not supported.
+However, as mentioned above, there are limitations in the sense that there are many models and sampling methods that are not supported.
 In the future, we plan to address those aspects that Pixyz does not currently support.

-DGMs and world models are more difficult to use than ordinary DNNs because of the difficulties in understanding and implementing them; we will continue to develop this library so that it can play a role in eliminating such barriers.
+DGMs and world models are more difficult to use than ordinary DNNs because of the difficulties in understanding and implementing them; we hope that this library can play a role in eliminating such barriers.